 The new notes will be senior debt.
-They will rank Ranking..... equally with all existing and future unsecured and unsubordinated debt of the issuers, including the existing Charter Holdings senior notes and senior discount notes and trade payables.
+They will rank equally with all existing and future unsecured and unsubordinated debt of the issuers, including the existing Charter Holdings senior notes and senior discount notes and trade payables.
 The new notes will be effectively subordinated to all existing and future secured indebtedness of the issuers to the extent of the value of the assets securing such indebtedness and structurally subordinated to all liabilities of the subsidiaries of the issuers.
 Charter Holdings is a holding company and conducts all of its operations through its direct and indirect subsidiaries.
-If it defaults, your right to payment on the new notes will rank below all existing and future liabilities, including trade payables of the subsidiaries of Charter Holdings.
+In the event of a default by Charter Holdings, your right to payment on the new notes will rank below all existing and future liabilities, including trade payables of the subsidiaries of Charter Holdings.
 As of December 31, 2001, pro forma for the acquisitions in 2001 and 2002, the issuance and sale of the original notes, the application of the net proceeds therefrom to repay a portion of the amounts then outstanding under the revolving credit facilities of our subsidiaries, the equity contribution from Charter Communications Holdings Company from the May 2001 issuance and sale by Charter Communications, Inc. of convertible senior notes and Class A common stock and the issuance and sale of the May 2001 Charter Holdings notes, our debt would have totaled approximately \$15.1 billion, \$6.2 billion of which would have been structurally senior to the new notes.
 Since December 31, 2001, our subsidiaries have incurred substantial additional indebtedness under their revolving credit facilities, all of which will be structurally senior to the new notes.
 The indentures governing the new notes do not prohibit us from incurring additional debt.

-Optional Redemption......
+Optional Redemption.....

 We may redeem some or all of the ten-year senior notes beginning on May 15, 2006.
 The initial redemption price is 105.000% of the principal amount plus accrued and unpaid interest.
 The redemption price of the ten-year senior notes will decline each year after 2006 and beginning on May 15, 2009 will be 100% of the principal amount plus accrued and unpaid interest.
 In addition, before May 15, 2004, we may redeem up to 35% of the ten-year senior notes using proceeds of certain offerings of equity securities at a redemption price equal to 110.000% of the principal amount plus accrued and unpaid interest.
 We may redeem some or all of the senior discount notes beginning on January 15, 2007.
 The initial redemption price is 106.063% of their principal amount at maturity plus accrued and unpaid interest.
-The redemption price of the senior discount notes will decline each year after 2007 and 9 beginning on January 15, 2010, will be 100% of their principal amount at maturity plus accrued and unpaid interest.
+The redemption price of the senior discount notes will decline each year after 2007 and beginning on January 15, 2010, will be 100% of their principal amount at maturity plus accrued and unpaid interest.
 In addition, before January 15, 2005, we may redeem up to 35% of the senior discount notes using proceeds of certain offerings of equity securities at a redemption price equal to 112.125% of the accreted value.
 We do not have the option to redeem any portion of the eight-year senior notes prior to their maturity date.
-Mandatory Offer to Repurchase If Charter Holdings, Charter Communications Holding Company or Charter Communications, Inc. experiences certain changes of control, we must offer to repurchase the eight-year senior notes and ten-year senior notes at 101% of their principal amount plus accrued and unpaid interest and the senior discount notes at 101% of their accreted value plus, for any change of control occurring after the full accretion date, accrued and unpaid interest, if any, to the date of purchase.
-Basic Covenants of Indentures The indentures governing the original notes and the new notes, among other things, restrict our ability and the ability of certain of our subsidiaries to: - pay dividends on stock or repurchase stock; - make investments; - borrow money; - grant liens; sell all or substantially all of our assets or merge with or into other companies; - sell assets; - in the case of our restricted subsidiaries, create or permit to exist dividend or payment restrictions with respect to us; and